williamckha/PyBoyAdvance/README.md

 capabilities.
 In fact, PyBoy Advance is rather crap (and slow!) by comparison.
 I work on this project purely for fun, with my end goal being to offer a highly readable implementation of a GBA emulator for educational purposes.

+>[!WARNING]
+> This is experimental software and under heavy development.
+Some GBA hardware features are not yet implemented and many games do not function properly.

 ## Getting started

 PyBoy Advance is written in pure Python and technically can be run with the standard CPython interpreter, but